-In 2016, we added 13 new electric vehicle charging points to the two we had onstreet in the Borough.
-All the charging points are part of the London-wide Source London scheme and are available to all Source London members except three charging points that are reserved for RBKC permit holders who are also Source members.
-Full details of the charging points can be found at www.rbkc.gov.uk/electric vehicles.
+We currently have 15 Source London electric vehicle charging points on-street in the Borough.
+All 15 are part of the London-wide Source London scheme and are available to all Source London members except three charging points that are reserved for RBKC permit holders who are also Source members.